About our NHS Foundation Trust status

 - 15 members of the public (elected governors) living in Essex (mainly north east Essex) or Suffolk

-- five members of staff (elected governors) representing different professions and occupations within the Trust
+- 6 members of staff (elected governors) representing different professions and occupations within the Trust

 - change of name of the governing body to "Council of Governors"

 - changes to the private patient income cap

 - technical adjustments to the wording of the Annual Report and business planning process.

 At the October 2012 meeting of the Trust's Members' Council (now known as the Council of Governors) governors approved the changes prior to them being submitted to the Board of Directors meeting on 15 November, and then to Monitor.
 Read the Constitutional Review paper.